bhumilharia/bhumilharia.github.io/README.md

 - Fix Google Analytics / Tag manager
 - Setup Github Actions to automatically run `./publish_to_ghpages.sh` on master merges.
 Intent is to take away the local build step and make it possible to publish straight from GitHub's web UI.
 - Move the salary increments post to the current blog
+- Update home page, use it as a list for